Hiring A Personal Care Assistant: Arranging Your Own Care

 The negative, however, is that you have less control over who provides your care.
 It’s unlikely that you’ll always have the same carer through an agency, and you might not be able to agree on the exact hours of care that suit you best.
 We would recommend researching several agencies before going down this route to make sure you find the right fit for you.

-Insurance for PA’s and carers
+Insurance for PA’s and Carers

 Among other things you’ll need to think about when hiring a Personal Assistant is insurance.
 Here, we’ll cover what insurance you need, and what you may like to consider to protect you (or the person receiving care), your employee, and other members of the public.